 Almost all ski boots today come with heat moldable liners.
 This means the liners can be heated at Avie’s Ski / Sports while you wait.
 Once heated, you wear the boots in the shop for 10 or 15 minutes to allow them to form to your feet.
 Generally you don’t need to do this.
 In fact, we only recommend it if the boot feels really good, but with one or two little areas of discomfort.
 Then heat molding makes sense so you can see if they are indeed your ultimate ski boot.
 If the heating doesn’t resolve the minor issues, then the boots may not be right for you, or need customization by the boot fitter.

 There is a trend for the newest of ski boots to have totally heat moldable shells.
-The entire boot can be heated in a convection oven (yes, Avie’s has a boot oven), then fit to foot.
+The entire boot can be heated in a convection oven (yes, Avie’s has a boot oven), then fit to your foot.
 The trend began a few seasons ago, and now appears to be showing up more regularly.
 Heating the shell however, is only done when there is a specific problem to solve.
 Heat mold the liner to resolve minor fit issues, heat the shell for major issue resolution.

 Keep in mind that over time, the boot liner tends to get “packed down.”
 The material, generally foam, gets compressed.
 The end result is that your boots start to feel bigger, or loose.
 You compensate for this by adjusting the buckles and snugging up the fit.
 When you get to the point where you can’t adjust for a good fit, it’s definitely time for new boots!